-A new type of entity grouping, named picture-in-picture entity grouping, with the grouping_type equal to 'pinp' is proposed.

-Each entity in the entity group must be a video track.
+The existing 'subt' track reference is used for association of the main and picture-in-picture (PiP) tracks.

-A PicInPicEntityGroupBox is defined, by extending the EntityToGroupBox, to carry the following pieces of information:
+An optional box in the sample entry is defined, to carry the following pieces of information:

-The number of main bitstream tracks N. The entities (i.e., tracks in this context) identified by the first N entity_id values in the EntityToGroupBox are main bitstream tracks, while the entities identified by other entity_id values in the EntityToGroupBox are supplementary bitstream tracks.
-For playing back of the picture-in-picture experience, one of the main bitstream tracks is chosen, and one of the supplementary bitstream tracks is chosen.

-An indication that indicates whether it is enabled to replace the coded video data units representing the target picture-in-picture region in the main video with the corresponding video data units of the supplementary video.
+The presence of this box indicates that it is enabled to replace the coded video data units representing the target picture-in-picture region in the main video with the corresponding video data units of the supplementary video.
+The absence of this box indicates that it is unknown whether such replacement is possible.

+When this box is present, it is mandated that the same codec is used, because replacement would not work otherwise.

 A list of region IDs, for indicating which coded video data units in each picture of the main video represent the target picture-in-picture region.

-The position and size in the main video for embedding/overlaying the supplementary video, which is smaller in size than the main video, is indicated using the matrix of the overlay track, and the layer header field to layer it in front of the main video.
+The window in the main video for embedding/overlaying the PiP video, which is smaller in size than the main video, is indicated by the values of the matrix fields of the TrackHeaderBoxes of the PiP video track and the main video track, and the value of the layer field of the TrackHeaderBox of the supplementary video track is required to be less than that of the main video track, to layer the PiP video in front of the main video.

 Picture-in-picture entity grouping